jamesgarriss/onering/endurance-hope.md

 ## Hope

 A character’s Hope score defines the reserves of spiritual vigour that heroes draw upon when put in danger.
-Players can choose to spend a point of Hope to tap a player-hero’s energy reserves and possibly push him beyond his limits.
+Players can choose to spend a point of Hope to tap a hero's energy reserves and possibly push him beyond his limits.

 * Bardings = 8 + Heart
 * Beornings = 8 + Heart